Pink Floyd The Wall: An Incomplete Masterpiece

 At least 8 and half minutes of music were cut from the album.
 With a final running time of 81 minutes, that’s at least 10% of The Wall that’s missing.

 Pink Floyd The Wall is an incomplete masterpiece.

-In most cases, a band with the carte blanche of Pink Floyd releases the album that they want, as it was intended to be heard.
-There is a lot of evidence — written, verbal, and aural — that this was not the case with one of rock music’s most spectacular works.
+In most cases, a band with the cachet of Pink Floyd releases the album that they want, as it was intended to be heard.
+There is a lot of evidence — written, verbal, and musical — that this was not the case with one of rock music’s most spectacular works.
 This project explores that evidence.

 In a 2013 interview for Grammy.com, co-producer Bob Ezrin recalled the early days of The Wall and sorting out Roger’s demo,

 “In the beginning we had a very long demo that Roger had written.
 We started to separate out the pieces, and when we looked at the storyline we realized what we needed was a through line, something to get us from start to finish.

 “I started writing, and in the process of doing that I began to realize, “I’m writing a script.”
 It took one night in my flat in London.
 I closed my eyes and wrote out the movie that would become The Wall.

 “The next day in the studio, we made copies of the script and handed them out, and we all sat down for a table read.

 “We laid down the bits of music we had from the demo, and obviously there were songs missing, bits of the script where we didn’t yet have a song.
 We’d mark those “TBW” — “to be written.”
 “Comfortably Numb” was a TBW song.
 With the screenplay, we had a real framework for how things would go, and it proved crucial.”